WITS-TUB-UNILAG Urban Lab

 - Building inter- and transdisciplinary knowledge around resilience, urban justice and solidarity within urban transitions towards SDG.s

 - Strengthening networks to bridge research, policy and practice.

 A call for a post-doctoral fellow is open.
 The position is for a 21-month postdoc from April 2023 to December 2024 based in the School of Architecture and Planning at Wits University, Johannesburg.
 The application deadline is 12 March 2023.
 Before applying, please read the full call here.
 Applications and enquiries must be made to Ms Taki Sithagu at firstname.lastname@example.org.
 No late applications will be accepted.

 Under the Wits-TUB-UNILAG Urban Lab, the School of Architecture and Planning at Wits University streamlined its previous masters degrees into the fields of specialisation under a common Master of Urban Studies (MUS), and in 2019 introduced the Urban Management (UM) field.
 The curriculum of the MUS (UM) was developed in collaboration with the Habitat Unit at TUB, which offers a Masters in Urban Management.

 Each year from 2017, the programme has funded masters students at the School of Architecture and Planning at Wits.

-The call for masters scholarships for 2022 is closed.
+The call for masters scholarships for 2023 has passed.

 The Masters Bursaries are for the following 1 year full time degree: